nowk/middle-earth.js/Readme.md

 ## Usage

 Examples below are basic.
-But should give you an idea of what is possible.
+But should provide you with an idea of what you can do.

 ---

-Appending and/or prepending.

     var express = require('express');
-    var middlewares = require('middle-earth');
+    var MiddleEarth = require('middle-earth');
-    var bodyParser = require('body-parser');
-    var methodOverride = require('method-override');

     var app = express();

+Appending and/or prepending.

     app
       .middlewares([